 Auxiliary Space: O(1)

-1) Traverse the given string character by character upto its length, check if character is a printable character.
+1) Iterate through the provided string character by character until reaching its total length, validate each character to determine if it is a printable character.

 3) Print the value of the counter.